slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On conflicts

 <!--
-> *"LLMs are useful to compulsively argumentative people who run out of friends to debate."  -- nntaleb@x*
+> *"LLMs are useful to compulsively argumentative people who run out of friends to debate."  -- x@nntaleb*
-> *"Don’t take things personally, unless you want to improve."  -- shl@x* -->
+> *"Don’t take things personally, unless you want to improve."  -- x@shl* -->

 > *"War is what happens when language fails."